 This strategy should be combined with actions to reduce fossil fuel use locally (see long-term recommendations 1-3 above), and advocacy efforts to reduce fossil fuel demand outside of Long Beach as well (see long-term recommendation 4 above).
-This recommendation is based solely on the relative emissions intensity of global oil sources, and does not consider the revenues generated to the City and other benefits of local oil production.
-Further, this recommendation does not consider local public health impacts or other potentially important factors like domestic energy security, wealth transfers to oil producing countries with poor human rights records, or other socio-political factors.
+Further, this recommendation is based solely on the relative emissions intensity of global oil sources, and does not consider other potentially important factors like domestic energy security, wealth transfers to oil producing countries with poor human rights records, or other socio-political factors.